 I wrote a story recently about how one of Avery’s school friends shoed her away on the playground and hurt her little heart in the process.

-The very next day when we arrived at school, my friend Pat was there with this sweet calendar in hand for Avery to cheer her up.
+The very next day when we arrived at school, my friend Pat was there waiting at school drop off with this sweet calendar in hand for Avery to cheer her up.
 (Avery hung it beside her bed and adds a sticker every night before she goes to sleep to mark the days.
 Sweet AND educational.
 Gotta love that.)

 Then I shared a story with tips for including children with special needs in play dates.
 The next day this Facebook message appeared.
 A few private messages back and forth and bam!
-Avery has a special play date on the calendar.
+We have a very special play date on Avery’s new calendar.

-I’m not saying you have to be a mama to care about other people’s kids.
-My friend Ali loves my kids and takes a genuine interest in them.
-Ali has the cutest banter going with Sebastian.
+I’m not saying you have to be a mom to care about other people’s kids.
+My friend Ali loves my kids and takes a genuine interest.
+She has the cutest banter going with Sebastian.
 She is constantly threatening to “take him down” on the Wii playing field.
-He laughs and rolls his eyes and he loves it.
+He laughs and rolls his eyes and loves it.
 He loves her too.
 And so does Avery.
 When I told her Ali had invited us over for a girls’ day of baking, Avery lost her cupcake loving mind.

 My heart nearly busted writing that.
 This may sound morbid and gross but if anything should ever happen to me, I know Ali and my other girlfriends will step up to care for my kids.
 It’s comforting.
-In fact I’ve (half) jokingly instructed Adrian to marry Ali if I should fall down a mine shaft or get lost at sea or something.
-Wait, he got this blissful far away look in his eye.
+In fact I’ve (half) jokingly instructed my husband to marry Ali if I should fall down a mine shaft or get lost at sea or something.
+He got this blissful far away look in his eye.
 Did I mentioned Ali is hilarious and smokin’ hot?
-On another note, I think Adrian has been poisoning my food…
+On another note, I think he’s been poisoning my food…

-When my girlfriends phone here Avery recognizes their names on the call display.
+When my girlfriends phone, Avery recognizes their names on the call display.
 She runs to answer and they chat.
-There’s no rushed or impatient, “Is your mum there?”
+There’s no impatient, “Is your mum there?”
 It’s them, chatting together like old girlfriends and I have to wait my turn.
-It’s awesome.
-And sweet.
-And I’m grateful.
+It’s awesome and I’m grateful.

 And then there was this enormously thoughtful gesture that nearly brought me to tears.